openlawteam/docs/docs/markup-language/README.md

 The OLInfo type is used for making general information available to the user within a template, which might be difficult to fetch any other way.

-Currently, the OLInfo type has two fields: `id` and `profileAddress`.
+Currently, the OLInfo type has three fields:

-`id` pulls the contract ID for the contract linked with a particular iteration of a template, while `profileAddress` pulls the Ethereum Address associated with the user's profile.
+`id` - References the contract ID for the contract linked with a particular iteration of a template.

+`profileAddress` - References the Ethereum Address associated with the user's profile.
 (You can set this default Ethereum address by selecting "Link MetaMask Account" from the user profile page).

+`now` - References the current date.

 Take the example below.
 Assuming that a) there is a corresponding contract ID `575b1b0e36825f01f3637be141e13a00b96c062fc236c10bac383f8851652550` and b) the user has linked the Ethereum address `0xA51086a07AE92Ae8c29E7CD34421c16fd666595c` to the profile, inputting the below:

 ```
 [[info: OLInfo]]
 The contract ID is [[info.id]].
-Your address is [[info.profileAddress]].
+Your address is [[info.profileAddress]] as of [[Current Date: Date(info.now)]].
 ```

 should output:

 ```
 The contract ID is 575b1b0e36825f01f3637be141e13a00b96c062fc236c10bac383f8851652550.
-Your address is 0xA51086a07AE92Ae8c29E7CD34421c16fd666595c.
+Your address is 0xA51086a07AE92Ae8c29E7CD34421c16fd666595c as of September 24, 2020.
 ```

-If either value is not defined at the time it is to be rendered in the draft or contract, a default value will be filled in.
+If either of the `id` or `profileAddress` values is not defined at the time it is to be rendered in the draft or contract, a default value will be filled in.

 The OLInfo type will be populated with additional sub-fields in the future.